 This course combines the major and most important work of the content standards from Grade 7 and Grade 8 in an accelerated manner so that students can be prepared for the option of taking Algebra the following year.
 This is the first semester course of advanced mathematics for seventh graders.

-Credit: 1 credit per semester
+Duration: 2 semesters Credit: 1 credit per semester

 SCIENCE 7